HMS Hercule (1798): British career

 In mid-1803, the squadron under Captain Henry William Bayntun, consisting of Cumberland, Hercule, Bellerophon, Elephant, and Vanguard captured Poisson Volant and Superieure.
 The Royal Navy took both into service.

 In May 1803, Hercules captain Solomon Ferris died suddenly on board the ship.

 On 28 June 1803, during the Blockade of Saint-Domingue in the Caribbean Hercule was under First Lieutenant John B. Hills, acting captain as Ferris had died a month before.
 She encountered the French frigate Poursuivante and the corvette Mignonne, and attempted to capture Poursuivante.
 However, the latter outmaneuvered and delivered raking fire to assure her escape.
 Hercule was stricken across its rigging and dropped out of the fight.
 Louis-Philippe Crépin painted the sails, sky, smoke and fire in his relevant seascape.
 HMS Goliath then captured Mignonne.Hercule, under Captain Dun, participated in the failed attempt in January 1804 to capture Curaçao.Hercule, was caught in a Hurricane off San Domingo between 4 and 11 September 1804, both she and HMS Theseus were badly damaged, but eventually survived to reach Port Royal on 15 September.

+Fate

+She was broken up in 1810.